MicrosoftDocs/Viva/Viva/glint/setup/360-manage-subjects.md

 ROBOTS: NOINDEX, NOFOLLOW
 ---

-# Manage subjects, feedback providers, and coaches in a Viva Glint 360 feedback program
+# Manage subjects, feedback providers, and coaches in a Viva Glint 360 feedback program (preview)

 > [!NOTE]
 > This feature is available to preview customers only.
 Features described here are subject to change.